ray-project/ray/doc/source/using-ray-with-tensorflow.rst

 This issue does not occur between actors that contain a network, as each actor is in its own process, and thus is in its own graph.

+Another thing to keep in mind when using the class is that creating a ``TensorFlowVariables`` adds new operations to the graph, so if you close the graph and make it immutable, e.g. creating a ``MonitoredTrainingSession`` the initialization will fail.
+To resolve this, simply create the instance before you close the graph.